 - Put all of the meat in the hot water cooker at one time, and press it below the surface.
 Maintain the hot water temperature as close to 200º F (93º C) as possible.
 Cook the meat about 2 1/2 hours.
 This long period of cooking at this high temperature is to make the meat tender; even gristle will be tender.
 A thermometer inserted into the thickest piece of meat is not required because the cooking time and rather high temperature will ensure that it will be fully cooked.
 CAUTION: Raising the temperature to the boiling point will cause the plastic bags to balloon, the water to overflow the pot, and the meat to shrink excessively.

 - Remove the meat from the hot water cooker, open the plastic bags, remove the plastic wrapping, and drain in a colander.

 - Cool at room temperature for about two hours, and then refrigerate, uncovered, overnight.
-The next morning, the pieces of pastrami should be put in plastic bags and sealed.
+The next morning, put the pieces of pastrami in plastic bags and seal it.
 Freeze the portion that will not be consumed in one week.

 Option B: steaming or roasting

 - Roast the pastrami in an oven, or steam it.
 In either case, the pastrami is done when the internal temperature is 170°F (77°C).
-An aluminum foil tent should be used if the pastrami is cooked in an oven.
-If it is steamed, wrap each piece of pastrami in plastic food wrap before steaming, and use an electronic meat thermometer with a cable probe to monitor the internal temperature.
-(A steamer may be improvised by using a large pan with an elevated rack inside; cover with a lid.)
+You should use an aluminum foil tent if the pastrami is cooked in an oven.
+If it is steamed, wrap each piece of pastrami in plastic food wrap. before steaming.
+Use an electronic meat thermometer with a cable probe to monitor the internal temperature.
+(Improvise a steamer by using a large pan with an elevated rack inside; cover with a lid.)